GeoDan87/CIT225/Syllabus.md

 assist students!
-For questions and information on accessing library research, materials, resources, and the student Chromebook lending program through the SUNY Orange Library, please visit: https://sunyorange.edu/library/ OFFICE HOUR:
+For questions and information on accessing library research, materials, resources, and the student Chromebook lending program through the SUNY Orange Library, please visit: https://sunyorange.edu/library/

+## Attendance Policy:
-ATTENDANCE POLICY: The student is responsible for the material discussed in class, including material not covered in the text.
+The student is responsible for the material discussed in class, including material not covered in the text.
 Missing a class means missing a substantial portion of the topic lecture and discussion.
 In the interest of fairness to the students who attend regularly, the following guidelines to attendance will apply.
 Class begins promptly as scheduled.
 Please be ready to begin at that time.
 While it is better to arrive late than not at all, it is better still to arrive on time every time.
 Students arriving late or leaving early before the class is dismissed will be counted as absent for the entire class.
 Excessive absences and tardiness will affect your grades.
-An excessive absence for this course is considered

-to be more than 10% of the class.
+An excessive absence for this course is considered to be more than 10% of the class.
 Lateness is considered to be after 5 minutes past the start of class.
 After your absentee rate has reached 10% of the classes, your grade will be reduced by 1 letter grade.
 Missing more than 20% of the classes will result in failure of the course.
 If an emergency situation arises, please contact me as soon as possible.
 Instructors shall not penalize students for absences for religious observance, military obligations or jury duty.
 You should inform the instructor when you anticipate an absence for any of these reasons so that arrangements can be made for make-up examinations or other work.

 ## OFFICIAL WITHDRAWAL FROM A COURSE: